Doctor of Education: Canada

 In Canada, the Ed.D. tends to be granted by faculties of education at Universities and is a terminal degree in education.
-Much like the United States and Great Britain, some universities offer the EdD (Simon Fraser University), while others offer a PhD in education (McGill University, Queen's University, University of Toronto, University of Manitoba, University of New Brunswick), and still others offer both (Ontario Institute for Studies in Education at the University of Toronto, The University of Western Ontario, University of Alberta, University of Calgary, University of British Columbia).
+Much like the United States and Great Britain, some universities offer the Ed.D.
+(Simon Fraser University), while others offer a Ph.D. in education (McGill University, Queen's University, University of Toronto, University of Manitoba, University of New Brunswick), and still others offer both (Ontario Institute for Studies in Education at the University of Toronto, The University of Western Ontario, University of Alberta, University of Calgary, University of British Columbia).

 Much like the UK, in Canada, the Ed.D. is a full academic doctorate that can only be granted by AUCC-accredited institutions and shares equal parity with a Ph.D.
 (Education).
 The dissertation to be completed as part of an Ed.D. program differs only in focus but not in breadth of study, nor academic rigour required.
 Ed.D. programs in Canadian institutions must include an original contribution to knowledge which must be chaired (supervised) by an accomplished researcher and orally defended (viva) to internal and external examiners.
 In many cases, the only salient difference between the Ph.D. and Ed.D. relates to the professional field of practice of the candidate as Ed.D. programs often tend to focus on existing pedagogical problems.

 India

-In India, universities recognized by the U.G.C. can award a PhD in education.
+In India, universities recognized by the U.G.C. can award a Ph.D. in education.
 Students who have cleared the NET (Education) exam have to choose a guide enlisted by the university.
 Students who do not pass the NET exam must qualify by taking an exam conducted twice by every university.
 NET-cleared students are given preference over those not qualified by the NET.

 Ireland

-In Ireland, EdD programs have only recently been introduced.
+In Ireland, Ed.D. programs have only recently been introduced.
 They tend to follow the UK model of initial research modules followed by longer research papers and thesis.

 Singapore

-In Singapore, the National Institute of Education (Nanyang Technological University) is the sole university that awards the EdD degree.
-The EdD programme has the rigour and expectations of a PhD, but with a professional focus.
+In Singapore, the National Institute of Education (Nanyang Technological University) is the sole university that awards the Ed.D. degree.
+The Ed.D. programme has the rigour and expectations of a Ph.D., but with a professional focus.

 South Africa

-In South Africa, following a convention of using Latin in academic designations, the doctorate in education is called Doctor Educationis (DEd) and, like other doctoral degrees in that country, it is entirely a research-based qualification.
+In South Africa, following a convention of using Latin in academic designations, the doctorate in education is called Doctor Educationis (D.Ed.) and, like other doctoral degrees in that country, it is entirely a research-based qualification.